burlachenkok/exploring-python3/python3-note.md

 10. Deleted statement is a statement with `del` buil-in operator.
 It is used in two different contexts:

 * Delete statement `del` is used to delete elements from a container such as a list.

 * Also, it is used to delete variables from the interpreter.
-After variable deletion, the variable is not defined.
+0After variable deletion, the variable is not defined.
 If a variable is not "defined" which means it has not been assigned a value or deleted, trying to use it for reading will give you an error.
 Trying to use it for writing will create a new variable.
-Objects are never explicitly destroyed.
+Objects are never explicitly destroyed in Python.
 When they become unreachable they may be garbage-collected.
-An implementation is allowed to postpone garbage collection or omit it altogether it is a matter of implementation quality how garbage collection is implemented.
+An implementation is allowed to postpone garbage collection or omit it altogether.
+It is a matter of implementation quality of the interpreter how garbage collection is implemented.

 ## Classes